zzzprojects/docs/entityframework-extensions.net/pages/articles/efcore-pinned-versioning.md

 - `5.x.y.z`: For **EFE** using `EF Core 5`

 Incrementing the `x` value typically indicates a major release, which often indicate of a breaking changes.

+**NOTE:** On NuGet, when the `[patch]` value is `0`, it doesn't appear in the version number.
+For example, a release like `7.100.0.0` will be displayed on NuGet as `7.100.0`.
+Keep this in mind when comparing version numbers between our release notes and NuGet listings.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/entityframework-extensions.net/images/efcore-pinned-versioning-example.png" alt="EFCore-Pinned Versioning Example" loading="lazy">